pkafel/books-notes/tde.md

 * D - Drink Water
 * S - Source (like for example God)

+## Manage Your Energy

+The key is completing the right tasks at the right time.
+During morning hours when we are full of energy we can focus on more creative task.
+In the evening when tired write emails etc.

+## Log It

+A lot of minor habits add up.
+To track them:
+* commit to it
+* write it down
+* see result

+## Excellence, Not Perfection

+Part of achieving excellence is doing great work.
+Another part is doing it on time.
+* Do it right the first time
+* Give yourself a time limit
+* Know when to stop
+* Get feedback

 ## Interesting quotes from the book

 > However beautiful the strategy, you should accasionally look at the result. - Winstone Churchill